Blog-Reference and Blog-Reference adapted to context and Blog-Reference

 Under the conditions of market clearing and budget balancing in each period the price is given by P=W/R (1), i.e. the market clearing price is always equal to unit wage costs.
-This is the MOST ELEMENTARY form of the price theorem, also called LAW OF SUPPLY AND DEMAND.
+This is the MOST ELEMENTARY form of the macroeconomic price theorem, i.e. the Law of Supply and Demand.
 Note in passing that there is NO such thing as supply function, demand function, production function with decreasing returns, or other figments of the imagination.

 If the wage rate W is lowered, the market clearing price P falls.
 If the number of working hours L is increased the price remains constant, provided productivity R does not change.
 If productivity decreases the price P rises.
 If productivity increases the price falls.
 In any case, labor gets the whole product, the real wage W/P is invariably equal to the productivity R according to (1), and profit for the business sector as a whole is zero.
 All changes in the system are reflected by the market clearing price.
 The elementary market economy is indefinitely reproducible under the condition of no external/physical limitations like space, raw materials etcetera, which ALL have to be introduced later in the course of an ever more detailed analysis.

-It always holds Qm+Sm=0 or Qm=-Sm, in other words, the business sector’s deficit (surplus) equals the household sector’s surplus (deficit).
+It always holds Qm+Sm=0 or Qm=−Sm, in other words, the business sector’s deficit (surplus) equals the household sector’s surplus (deficit).
 Loss is the counterpart of saving and profit is the counterpart of dissaving.
-This is the most elementary form of the PROFIT LAW.
-Profit for the economy as a WHOLE has NOTHING to do with productivity, the wage rate, the working hours, exploitation, competition, or the smartness of business people.
+This is the most elementary form of the macroeconomic Profit Law.
+Profit for the economy as a WHOLE has NOTHING to do with productivity, the wage rate, the working hours, exploitation, competition, monopoly power, or the smartness of business people.
 Overall profit/loss is determined by the change of the household sector's debt.

-Given the minimalist core propositions (0) to (iii) one has to proceed top-down by successive DIFFERENTIATION until one arrives at the INDIVIDUAL agent.
+Given the minimalist core propositions (A0) to (A3) one has to proceed top-down by successive DIFFERENTIATION until one arrives at the INDIVIDUAL agent.
 Differentiation is the opposite of bottom-up or aggregation.
-The bottom-up approach, also called methodological individualism, is false because it runs with necessity into the Fallacy of Composition.
+The bottom-up approach, also called Methodological Individualism, is false because it runs with necessity into the Fallacy of Composition.

-How to reset economics: (a) THROW OUT the neoclassical and Keynesian set of premises. (b) Take the premises (0) to (iii) as common core of ALL economic analysis. (c) Differentiate the common core, that is, INCREASE COMPLEXITY successively, and derive ALL observable economic phenomena and relationships CONSISTENTLY from the common core. (d) Take the first opportunity to TEST one of the derived complex relationships. (e) If the relationship is corroborated continue with differentiation and solve concrete economic problems, otherwise look for a new set of foundational premises.
+How to reset economics: (a) THROW OUT the neoclassical and Keynesian set of premises. (b) Take the subset of premises (A0) to (A3) as the Common Core of all economic analysis. (c) Differentiate the Common Core, that is, INCREASE COMPLEXITY successively, and derive ALL observable economic phenomena and relationships CONSISTENTLY from the common core. (d) Take the first opportunity to TEST one of the derived complex relationships. (e) If the relationship is corroborated continue with differentiation and solve concrete economic problems, otherwise look for a new set of foundational premises.
 This is how a paradigm shift works.
 There can be NO pluralism of false theories.

-The acceptance of the premises (0) to (iii) depends ALONE on the outcome of empirical tests of more elaborate theorems, which have to be carried out independently by econometric experts, and NOT AT ALL on whether one likes the macro axioms or not, and certainly not on any political preconceptions: “Research is in fact a continuous discussion of the consistency of theories: formal consistency insofar as the discussion relates to the logical cohesion of what is asserted in joint theories; material consistency insofar as the agreement of observations with theories is concerned.”
+The acceptance of the premises (A0) to (A3) depends ALONE on the outcome of empirical tests of more elaborate theorems, which have to be carried out independently by econometric experts, and NOT AT ALL on whether one likes the macro axioms or not, and certainly not on any political preconceptions: “Research is, in fact, a continuous discussion of the consistency of theories: formal consistency insofar as the discussion relates to the logical cohesion of what is asserted in joint theories; material consistency insofar as the agreement of observations with theories is concerned.”
 (Klant) Economics has to be strictly SEPARATED from politics.
 Political economics has produced NOTHING of scientific value in the last 200+ years.

-For ALL economic research, the premises (0) to (iii) are the macrofoundations that are ABSOLUTELY necessary ― as Aristotle put it ― “to produce scientific knowledge of a thing.”
+For ALL economic research, the premises (A0) to (A3) are the macrofoundations that are ABSOLUTELY necessary ― as Aristotle put it ― “to produce scientific knowledge of a thing.”
 It holds: If it isn’t macro-axiomatized, it isn’t economics.*